adicu/learn.devfe.st/datascience/index.md

     <class 'shapely.geometry.point.Point'>

-Next we have a **Polygon**, which is a two-dimensional surface that’s stored as a sequence of points that define the exterior.
+Next we have a **Polygon**, which is a two-dimensional surface that's stored as a sequence of points that define the exterior.
 Because a polygon is composed of multiple points, the `shapely` polygon object takes a list of tuples as a parameter.

 ```python